kwaapp/Horiseon-Project/README.md

 # Code Refactor Starter Code

 This site was designed to help me to understand and code HTML5, CSS and Git.
 During this challenge I was tasked with refactoring existing code to bring it up to a more accessible standard.
 I learned the importance of clean code and while updating the site was able to remove a number of duplicate css rules.

-Overall this was a fun project and really helped sharpen my skills as a developer.
+Acceptance Criteria
+Title element is concise and descriptive
+Proper usage of semantic HTML elements
+Logical structure of HTML elements independent of styling and positioning Image elements contain accessible alt attributes Heading attributes fall in sequential order
+The client has requested a landing page that is optimized for search engines and follows accessibility standards.

 Work Completed